bhagya88/liri/README.md

 ### How it works

-liri.js can take in one of the following commands:
+liri can take in one of the following commands: my-tweets spotify-this-song movie-this do-what-it-says
-* my-tweets
-* spotify-this-song
-* movie-this
-* do-what-it-says

-1. `node liri.js my-tweets`
+1. `node liri my-tweets`

 * This will show your last 20 tweets and when they were created at in your terminal/bash window.